awsdocs/aws-cloudformation-user-guide/doc_source/modules.md

 + The extension must already be activated in your account and region\.

   If the extension in the module uses a type name alias, the extension must be registered in your account and region using the same type name alias\.
 For more information, see [Specifying aliases to refer to extensions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/registry-public.html#registry-public-enable-alias)\.
 + The extension version currently activated must be one of the supported major versions of that extension specified in the module\.
-For more information, see [Model requirements for publishing a public module](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/modules-structure.html#modules-structure-publishing-prereqs) in the *CloudFormation CLI User Guide*\.
+For more information, see [Module requirements for publishing a public module](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/modules-structure.html#modules-structure-publishing-prereqs) in the *CloudFormation CLI User Guide*\.

 If you do not have the correct third\-party public extensions and extension versions activated, CloudFormation will fail the operation with an error listing the extensions and/or versions that need to be activated before the module can be successfully activated\.